The plan will allow people to reverse part night lighting for the complete length of any named street.

 However, if the proposal falls within that period, then it will cost the parish £150 per light.

-The move to change the policy was backed by the senior councillor for community safety, Coun Barry Young, who said he “enthusiastically” supported the plan.
+The move to change the policy was backed by the senior councillor for community safety, Councillor Barry Young, who said he “enthusiastically” supported the plan.

-Meanwhile, chairman of the council’s scrutiny management board, Coun Rob Parker, said the plan will provide an “opportunity” for local people.
+Meanwhile, chair of the council’s scrutiny management board, Councillor Rob Parker, said the plan will provide an “opportunity” for local people.